 Rubbish Tip: Replace School with Workbooks Alone

 I must admit I do cringe when I see this piece of the online advice for new home schoolers.
-It goes something like this – all you need to do to educate your child is buy some Excel workbooks for your child’s grade and get a subscription to an online program like Skwirk and then you’ll be right.
-Just to repeat, I’m cringing even writing it.
+It goes something like this – all you need to do to educate your child is buy some worksheets for your child’s grade and get a subscription to an online program and then you’ll be right.

 So, the parent grabs a whole lot of quickly chosen workbooks and presents them to the child.
-However, they seem surprised that their child, whilst relieved not to be in the daily trauma of school, seems dissatisfied with the new schoolwork option (which is much more boring than school).
+However, they seem surprised that their child is dissatisfied with the new schoolwork option (which is much more boring than school).

 Education isn’t just ticking a box of curriculum outcomes or keeping the kid’s busy while the parent’s get on with their own agenda.